- This FX model is meant to assist global investors in assessing FX relative risk across countries in our EM universe

 The 10 countries that are at the top of our table have VERY STRONG (rated 1) or STRONG (rated 2) fundamentals relative to our EM universe, while the 10 at the bottom have WEAK (rated 4) or VERY WEAK (rated 5) fundamentals.
 Those five in the middle have NEUTRAL (rated 3) fundamentals.
 These scores do not imply a greater return for those countries with a higher ranking.
 Rather, our models simply seek to identify those currencies that are backed up by better underlying fundamentals compared to their EM peers.
 We stress that the composite rankings contained in this model are a relative measure, not an absolute one.

 Furthermore, we are making no assertions about the actual currency returns to investors, as that will involve differences in yield across all the currencies.
-Again, we are simply identifying which currencies have strong fundamentals and which have weak fundamentals.
+We are simply identifying which currencies have strong fundamentals and which have weak fundamentals.